tritao/setup-cosmopolitan/README.md

     - cosmocc -o hello hello.c
 ```

-By default, Cosmopolitan toolchain is installed in `.cosmos` directory relative
+By default, Cosmopolitan toolchain is installed in `.cosmopolitan` directory relative
 to the GitHub workspace.
-You can optionnally change it using the `path` input.
+You can optionally change it using the `path` input.